ptsteadman/notebook/essays/fb-status-drafts.md

 I was quite surprised by my classes.
 I signed up for Cornell's functional programming class, a pretty notorious 3000-level course taught in OCaml.
-I also signed up for a grad level database class and a deceptively difficult information science class (where I was exposed to iPython: an intriging tool still), and god knows what else.
+I also signed up for a grad level database class and a deceptively difficult information science class (where I was exposed to iPython: an intriguing tool still), and god knows what else.
 My body had also been ruined by a summer of sitting at my laptop and I was doing everything I could to get be competitive in rowing.
 I have lots of patchy memories of 'body shutting down after practice'